-Each Network Provider must specify a technical contact, a person familiar with program operations and relevant technology systems used within the organization.
-The technical contact's responsibilities include the following:
+Each Network Provider must designate a technical contact who is familiar with program operations and relevant technology systems used within the organization.
+The technical contact's responsibilities include:

-- serve as liaison between the Network Provider and 4Kids technical staff, - request the creation and deactivation of user accounts for 4Kids software systems, - respond to periodic reports verifying the Network Provider's active user accounts, - request training and support for the Network Provider's staff in the use of 4Kids's software systems, and - report technical problems related to 4Kids software systems.
+- Serving as the liaison between the Network Provider and 4Kids technical staff; - Requesting the creation and deactivation of user accounts for 4Kids software systems; - Responding to periodic reports verifying the Network Provider's active user accounts; - Requesting training and support for staff in the use of 4Kids's software systems; and - Reporting technical issues related to 4Kids software systems.

-This technical contact may be the same or in addition to the technical/security administrator for the TPG as outlined in "Methods of Data Submission".
+Note: This technical contact may also serve as the technical/security administrator for the TPG as outlined in the "Methods of Data Submission" section.

-Support
+Support & Training